ericwj/PsSecDrv/README.md

 Microsoft does provide a way to re-enable SECDRV.

 * Install a game that brings (a recent version of) `SECDRV.sys`.
+* Start the game.
+It should prompt for elevation.
+Elevate.
+It won't work, but you have to do it once.
+  If there is an error about insufficient permissions, launch the game explicitly as Administrator, either by right-clicking the shortcut and selecting *Run as Administrator* or by launching the game by typing the executables path and name from an elevated command prompt.
+  Dismiss all errors about things not working and quit the game.
+Also ignore and do not accept any changes suggested by Windows to run the game in compatibility mode or as Administrator or anything else.
+That might still be required for the game itself, it is not required for SECDRV to work besides running it elevated just once.
 * Install the Windows 10 SDK from [Get the standalone Windows 10 SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk).
 Just install all components.
 * Start *PowerShell* as an administrator.